 Discovery Time Frames and Motions to Compel

 The general rule is that each side is limited to 30 requests of each type: 30 requests for admission, 30 interrogatories, and 30 requests for production.
-Responses to requests for admission, interrogatories and requests for production are all due in 30 days.
-The lawyers can agree to more than 30 of each type of question and to decrease or increase the due dates.
-The judge allow more or less than than each type of question and the judge can shorten or lengthen the time that responses are due.
+Responses to requests for admission, interrogatories, and requests for production are all due in 30 days.
+The lawyers may agree to more than 30 of each type of question and decrease or increase the due dates.
+The judge may allow more or less than each type of question and the judge may shorten or lengthen the time that responses are due.